 Your inbox, on autopilot

-Spin up disposable aliases, kill spam-magnets, and audit forwarded mail by chatting with your AI assistant.
-The EmailAlias MCP server drops into Claude Desktop, Cursor, Zed, Cline, and every MCP-compatible client — no dashboard hunting, no copy-paste.
+Spin up private aliases, kill spam-magnets, and audit forwarded mail by chatting with your AI assistant.
+Drops into Claude Desktop, Cursor, Zed, and every MCP-compatible client via our open-source MCP server — and into ChatGPT via a Custom GPT.

 See it in action